 - Previous Processing Statements (if available)

-The most important piece of the peptides payment processing application process is having a completed application for the underwriters to review.
-Full information about the business will allow underwriting teams the ability to vet the merchant and run background checks on both the applicant and the business.
+The most important piece of the peptides payment processing application is providing a completed application for the underwriters to review.
+Full information about the business will allow underwriting teams to vet the merchant and run background checks on the applicant and the business.

 Underwriting teams and merchant services agents will need IDs of the applicants to verify their identification.
-Since SARMs credit card processing services operate similarly to a credit agreement, fees are assessed and collected by the credit card networks on a monthly basis.
-This is a reason why acquirers want to know the full identity and financial history of a merchant.
+Since SARMs credit card processing services operate similarly to a credit agreement, fees are assessed and collected by the credit card networks every month.
+This is why acquirers want to know a merchant’s full identity and financial history.

-Merchants with an existing merchant account will need to show underwriters the most recent history.
+Merchants with an existing merchant account must show underwriters the most recent history.
 Generally, the last 3 months is required, but providing the last 6 will help ensure that the accounts are approved in a streamlined manner.
 Underwriters will want to verify that there are no problems with the merchant, specifically excessive refunds or chargebacks.

-Though the availability of credit card processing services is not available for SARMs or Peptides, other forms of payment have taken over for the Peptides and SARMs industries.
-Occasionally credit card processing solutions do present themselves, but they are not reliable.
+Though credit card processing services are not available for SARMs or Peptides, other forms of payment have taken over for the Peptides and SARMs industries.
+Occasionally credit card processing solutions present themselves, but they are unreliable.
 This is why accepting echeck has emerged as the best alternative.

-Without the risk of having accounts closed by either the payment processors or card payment networks, echeck will allow merchants to operate without concerns.
-Echecks also have much lower pricing than credit card merchant accounts, reducing operational costs for businesses while providing comparable services.
+Without the risk of having accounts closed by either the payment processors or card payment networks, echeck will allow businesses to operate without concerns.
+Echecks also have much lower pricing than credit card merchant accounts, reducing business operating costs while providing comparable services.

-Contact one of our Peptides payment processing professionals for more information about the available services for your business.
-While SARMs merchant processing can be hard to find from time to time, the team at Allied Payments has relationships to help almost any business accept payment online.
-Contact us today to start accepting payments online.
+Contact one of our Peptides payment processing professionals for more information about the available services for your business in the supplement industry.
+While SARMs merchant processing can be hard to find occasionally with some banks, the Allied Payments team has relationships to help almost any high risk business accept payment online.
+Contact us today to help keep your business thriving in the supplement market and start accepting payments online for these products.